anydotcrypto/metatransactions/README.md

 const metaTxHandler = MetaTxHandler.bitflip(ChainID.MAINNET, ChainID.PROXYHUB);
 ```

-This sets up the meta-transaction handler to use the bitflip replay protection and to authorise all meta-transactions to be sent via a proxy contract.
+This sets up the meta-transaction handler to use the bitflip replay protection.
 Bitflip is that supports an _unlimited number of concurrent transactions_ which is useful for batch withdrawals.
 It does not support ordered transactions, so use replace-by-nonce if you require ordering.

-5. Using the meta-transaction handler to authorise a transaction.
+5. You are now ready to authorise a meta-transaction using the MetaTxHandler.

 ```
 const user = Wallet.fromMnemonic("");
+const echo = new EchoFactory(user).atach("");
 const callData = echo.interface.functions.broadcastMessage.encode(["to the moon"]);
 const value = new BigNumber("0");